anglican focus

 About Phyllis -

-Phyllis Marsh is Learning Innovator – Indigenous Perspectives at West Moreton Anglican College and a MaMu woman from the Mundubarra people.
+Phyllis Marsh is Learning Innovator – Indigenous Perspectives at West Moreton Anglican College and a MaMu woman from the Mundubarra people, as well as a Board member of the Community Services Commission.
 She is currently studying a Master of Education and has a Diploma of Business, a Diploma of Project Management and a Certificate IV Training and Assessment.

 Phyllis writes on -